Evidence for fast thermalization in the plane-wave matrix model

-To test for thermalization, we can compare time averaged distributions over successive configurations to those of the Gibbs ensemble for the classical system at some temperature $T$.
-In the Gibbs system characterized by the measure $ dp\, dq \exp(-H/T) $ we see that the momentum variables factorize into gaussian integrals.
-Thus the momenta matrices are determined by the gaussian ensemble for hermitian matrices.
-It is well known that the distribution of eigenvalues (sufficiently coarse grained) should match the semicircle distribution.
-We do this test for the $P^0$ and $Q^1$ matrices starting after the system looks thermalized ({\it e.g.} after $t\sim 600$ in Fig.~\ref{fig:equil}).
+To test for thermalization, we compare time averaged distributions over successive configurations to those of the Gibbs ensemble for the classical system at some temperature $T$.
+Using the Gibbs measure $ dP\, dQ \exp(-H/T) $ we see that the momentum variables factorize into gaussian integrals.
+Thus the momenta are determined by the gaussian ensemble for hermitian matrices.
+It is well known that the distribution of eigenvalues (sufficiently coarse grained) should be a semicircle.
+We test this for the $P^0$ and $Q^1$ matrices starting way after the system looks thermalized ({\it e.g.}, after $t\sim 600$ in Fig.~\ref{fig:equil}).
+We wait until $t=5000$ to measure thermal properties just to make sure.
 This is shown in Fig.~\ref{fig:semicircle}.

-The semicircle model matches well the data for both the $X$ and $Y$ momenta, which have the same distribution.
-This suggests that the system has thermalized: the temperature measured from the $X$'s is the same as that measured from the $Y$'s.
+The semicircle model matches the data well for both the $X$ and $Y$ momenta, which have the same distribution.
+This suggests that the system has thermalized, as the temperature measured from the $X$'s is the same as that measured from the $Y$'s.